hzeller/rpi-rgb-led-matrix/README.md

 -----------------------------------

-This supports the old Raspberry Pi's Version 1 with 26 pin header and also the B+ models, the Pi Zero, as well as the Raspberry Pi 2 and 3 with 40 pins.
+This supports the old Raspberry Pi's Version 1 with 26 pin header and also the B+ models, the Pi Zero, Raspberry Pi 2 and 3 with 40 pins, as well as the Compute Modules which have 44 GPIOs.
 The 26 pin models can drive one chain of RGB panels, the 40 pin models **up to three** chains in parallel (each chain 12 or more panels long).
+The Compute Module can drive **up to 6 chains in parallel**.
 The Raspberry Pi 2 and 3 are faster and generally perferred to the older models (and the Pi Zero).
 With the faster models, the panels sometimes can't keep up with the speed; check out